-- 1. Reform the Fisheries Act during the coming term to give effect to ecosystem-based fisheries management, including phasing out destructive unsustainable fishing methods like bottom trawling, set netting, and dredging, use of the precautionary principle, and a Zero Bycatch goal. - 2.
-Adopt a Zero Bycatch goal and implement a programme to achieve the goal, including: - Amendments to the Fisheries Act and Marine Mammal Protection Act. - Ensuring all fisheries plans and National Plans of Action have a clear zero bycatch goal and meaningful measurable objectives to drive bycatch rates down. - Ensuring all commercial fishing vessels have observers or cameras to verify catches and compliance with regulations by December 2022. - Working internationally to reduce bycatch of endangered, protected, or threatened migratory species.
+- Reform the Fisheries Act during the coming term to give effect to ecosystem-based fisheries management, including phasing out destructive unsustainable fishing methods like bottom trawling, set netting, and dredging, strengthening the precautionary principle, and introducing a zero bycatch goal. - 2 Adopt a zero bycatch goal and implement a programme to achieve the goal, including: - Amendments to the Fisheries Act and Marine Mammal Protection Act. - Ensuring all fisheries plans and National Plans of Action have a clear zero bycatch goal and meaningful measurable objectives to drive bycatch rates down.